lucee/lucee-docs/docs/03.reference/01.functions/manifestread/function.md

 - java
 ---

-Reads the manifest file from a JAR file and returns the content as struct.
+Reads the manifest file from a JAR file, or directly from a MANIFEST.MF file and returns the content as struct.